 Manuel P. Asensio founded Asensio & Company, Inc. (ACO) as a FINRA and SEC registered investment firm in 1992.
 In January of 1996, ACO become the nation’s first registered investment firm to publish an investigative short selling report on this website, asensio.com.
-This become the first “Strong Sell” report ever published by a securities firm.
-It occuring at the birth of the Internet.
+This is the first “Strong Sell” report ever published by a securities firm.
+It occurred at the birth of the Internet.
 The subject was Diana Corp. that was the first Internet-related high-flying stock.
-The short transaction was a spectacular success.
+The transaction was a spectacular success.

 asensio.com went on to play a seminal role in developing activist short investing and the distribution of short-focused investment research via the internet.

 Bringing short-selling into public dialogue and making short-focused research available to all investors have been core parts of asensio.com’s mission since 1996 – the New York Times labeled asensio.com’s work “something radical and remarkable” in 1998.
 It is difficult to imagine a time when stock news website did not exist and the brokerage firms were not yet on the Internet.
 Investors access to new and reports on publicly traded company was restricted to sell-side analyst reports, company publications and most the Dow Jones newswire and the Wall Street Journal.
 This was the environment in 1996 when asensio.com issued its first report.

 While Mr. Asensio’s innovative approach to publicly advocating short theses has been controversial, it has yielded important public benefits, and has spawned several similar websites.